TadiT7/treble_experimentations_wiki/Nokia-1.md

 Known bugs/Workarounds:
 - Because this is a Go device, MediaTek created DocumentsUI overlay to hide System's files app away (/vendor/overlay) to prevent duplication from Google's Files app.
 It will break the actual system's files app once you clicked "Show internal storage" so you should delete it.
 - Secure boot: Broken in Android 9 and up.
-For Android 9 will sort of works properly while Android 10 will broken completely (And don't even try to upgrade the OS from Android 9.
+For Android 9 will kinda work properly while Android 10 will be broken completely (And don't even try to upgrade the OS from Android 9.
 It won't work and will ask you for a "non-existent password".)
-- In Android 9.
+- In Android 9 (Maybe "and up" too if Android 10 fixed encryption thing).
 If you pre-lock and enabled lock on boot and happen to enter the wrong password in the first place.
 System will forced you to press Reset Phone button because you entered the wrong password "too much".
 Reboot the phone and try again.
 - You can't set any form screen locking in Android 10.
 Even if it's a Swipe one.
 - Phone modem: 1st SIM slot will never get incoming call and is the only slot that work as Data SIM with All networks like 4/3/2G.
 No proper network band selecting.
 2nd SIM slot will only work as a Non data SIM with 2G only.
-Forcing system choosing this slot as data SIM will freaks out the modem software and it kept going back and forth switching SIM.
+Forcing system choosing this slot as data SIM will freaks out the modem software (com.android.phone) and it kept going back and forth switching SIM.
+Some early Android 9 builds will make the system hangs hard if you can't switch back sooner.
-- Pre-locking SIM with a PIN will make the phone bootlooped while the phone is completing the initial setup process.
+- Pre-locking SIM with a PIN will make the phone bootlooped while the phone is completing the initial setup process (First boot on a Boot Animation screen).
 - Wi-Fi in Android 10: Probably unusable.
-- Wi-Fi Hotspot in Android 9+: GMS breaks it, not vendor's fault.
+- Wi-Fi Hotspot in Android 9+: GMS broke it, not vendor's fault.
 - Booting into Android causes screen went out for a few secs and the phone will reboot a few times after reboot (Sometimes, not always).
 - Try to use the same Vendor/Kernel build.
 Different builds might cause hardware driver issues like Bluetooth will keep crashing.
 - Camera: Low light in newer Camera2 app.
 Use Android 6 or 5's Camera2.
 Or Google Camera from 2.7 or 2.4 (Android 9+).
-This feature slowly broken in newer Android incrementals.
+You can't use 2.4 in Android 10, it will ask you to insert an SD card (while you obviously did) and you can't take photo or record videos.
+2.7 built for Android 6 so it will have better compatibility with Android 10 with permission thing.

 ## Tested by:
 - Kutiz w/ Nokia 1 (TA-1047 Dual-SIM)